opeleg24/NBA-Website-Server/README.md

 # Built With

+• php - The server scripting language used.

+• [simple_html_dom](http://simplehtmldom.sourceforge.net/)- The external library used to scrap The NBA teams and players data.

-• The project was written in php.
+• php - The project was written in php.

 The NBA teams and players data was scrapped by an external library (simple_html_dom) and stored in a MySQL database.